Caution in the mountains

 If you are a mountain lover, you already know the excitement of hiking at altitude, following a via ferrata or testing your climbing skills: the important thing is to be prudent, approaching these activities in an informed and careful manner.

-To help you remember how to stay safe, we have created a handbook and four quick guides, in collaboration with UNESCO Dolomites, the Trentino Alpine-Hut Association, the S.A.T.
+To help you remember how to stay safe, we have created a handbook and five guides, in collaboration with the UNESCO Dolomites Foundation, the Trentino Alpine-Hut Association, the S.A.T.
 Trentino Alpine Society, and the Trentino Alpine Rescue and Alpine Guide organisations.

 We have also compiled the most frequently asked questions from visitors, like you, who love to explore the mountains and asked various experts for their answers.